Dodge Durango Insurance Rates

 Want to start saving on Dodge Durango car insurance rates today?
 Enter your ZIP code in our free rate tool.

-Estimated insurance rates for a Dodge Durango are $1,422 a year for full coverage.
-Comprehensive insurance costs around $332 each year, collision costs $542, and liability costs $390.
-A policy with only liability insurance costs as little as $452 a year, with a high-risk policy costing $3,056 or more.
-Teenage drivers pay the most at $5,208 a year or more.
+The average insurance rates for a Dodge Durango are $1,422 a year with full coverage.
+Comprehensive insurance costs approximately $332 a year, collision costs $542, and liability coverage is $390.
+Buying just liability costs around $452 a year, with insurance for high-risk drivers costing $3,056 or more.
+16-year-old drivers cost the most to insure at $5,208 a year or more.

 Average premium for full coverage: $1,422

-Prices are based on $500 policy deductibles, minimum liability limits, and includes additional medical/uninsured motorist coverage.
-Rates include averaging for all states and Durango models.
+Rate estimates include $500 policy deductibles, minimum liability limits, and includes both medical and UM/UIM coverage.
+Prices are averaged for all U.S. states and Durango trim levels.

-For a driver in their 40's, insurance rates for a Dodge Durango go from the low end price of $452 for just the minimum liability insurance to a high rate of $3,056 for high-risk insurance.
+Using a middle-aged driver as an example, Dodge Durango insurance rates go from the low end price of $452 for basic liability insurance to a high of $3,056 for high-risk insurance.

 Use the form below to get customized rates for your location.